enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 Pass the -n option to precede each line of output with the number of the line in the text file from which it was obtained:
 $ grep -n 'root' /etc/passwd

-1:root:x:0:0:root:/root:/bin/bash
-1042:rootdoor:x:0:0:rootdoor:/home/rootdoor:/bin/csh
-3319:initrootapp:x:0:0:initrootapp:/home/initroot:/bin/ksh
-Force grep invert match

-You can use -v option to print inverts the match; that is, it matches only those lines that do not contain the given word.
-For example print all line that do not contain the word bar:
-$ grep -v bar /path/to/file

-Display lines before and after the match

-Want to see the lines before your matches?
-Try passing the -B to the grep: grep -B NUM "word" file grep -B 3 "foo" file1

-Similarly, display the lines after your matches by passing the -A to the grep: grep -A NUM "string" /pth/to/file grep -A 4 "dropped" /var/log/ufw.log

-We can combine those two options to get most meaningful outputs: grep -C 4 -B 5 -A 6 --color 'error-code' /var/log/httpd/access_log